 Profit rate risk arises from the possibility that changes in profit rates will affect future profitability or the fair values of financial instruments.
-The company has no significant profit bearing assets other than investment deposits.
+The Company has no significant profit bearing assets other than investment deposits.

-The following table illustrates the sensitivity of the profit/results for the year to a reasonably possible change in profit rates of %1+ and -31) %1 December %1+ :2016 and -%1) with effect from the beginning of the year.
-The calculations are based on the company's financial instruments held at each financial position date.
+The following table illustrates the sensitivity of the profit/results for the year to a reasonably possible change in profit rates of +1% and -1% (31 December 2017: +1% and -1%) with effect from the beginning of the year.
+The calculations are based on the Company's financial instruments held at each financial position date.
 All other variables are held constant.
 There has been no change during the year in the assumptions and methods used in the preparation of the sensitivity analysis.
-There is no impact on the company's equity:
+There is no direct impact on the Company's equity: